Shifting Paradigms menu

 The Scientific and Technical Advisory Panel (STAP) provides objective scientific and technical advice on the Global Environment Facility’s (GEF’s) policies strategies, programs, and projects.
 It does so by executing a program of work developed in collaboration with the GEF Secretariat, and by screening GEF projects.
 STAP is hosted by UN Environment.

-12 priorities for circular investments and climate action in low- and middle income countries Commissioned by the Scientific and Technical Advisory Panel (STAP), which advises the... read more
+The GEF: 12 priorities for circular climate action in low- and middle income countries Commissioned by the Scientific and Technical Advisory Panel (STAP), which advises the... read more

 “the GEF should mainstream circular economy concepts into its overall strategy” (STAP, 2018) The Scientific and Technical Advisory Panel, an independent group of scientists that... read more